Kanishkrawatt/CPP/Oops/readme.md

 ```
 #### Scope Resolution Operator

+It is used to access Global variable when there is a Local variable with the same name.
-Scope Resolution Operator is used to access the data and function of the class outside the class.
+and also used to define or access the function and data outside the class.It is also used to access the static variable and function.<br>
-it is denoted by :: (double colon) operator.
+It is denoted by :: (double colon) operator.

 ```cpp
 syntax: